 Before you explore the NFSA's coverage of John Farnham's outstanding career - in our online John Farnham and More John Farnham collections - take a look through this compilation of fascinating facts and trivia about one of our favourite music superstars.

 John Farnham is one of Australia's most beloved artists and has been entertaining Australian audiences for more than 50 years... on stage, in concert, on your TV screens, in advertising and film.

 Having lived life in the public eye since age 17, John Farnham's life may seem like an open book.
-However, as we delved into our collection to research his career for our new online exhibition and curated collections, we discovered some fascinating facts that you might not know about 'Farnesy'.
+However, as we delved into our collection to research his career, we discovered a thing or two that you might not know about 'Farnesy'.

 DID YOU KNOW...

 1. Although regarded as one of Australia's favourite sons, John Peter Farnham was actually born in England, in Dagenham, Essex on 1 July 1949.
 He came to Australia with his parents and sisters when he was 10 years old.
 Farnesy officially became an Aussie citizen shortly before being awarded the 1987 Australian of the Year award.

 2. John worked as a plumber's apprentice after leaving school.
 After being discovered by manager Darryl Sambell, he decided to take time off from plumbing to pursue a singing career.
 Needless to say, Farnesy never finished his plumbing apprenticeship.

 3. Whispering Jack, John's 12th studio album, is the highest-selling album in Australia by an Australian artist, having gone 24x Platinum.